Critical Care Medicine

 Medical Intensive Liver Unit

-Cleveland Clinic’s Medical Intensive Liver Unit (MILU), a collaboration of critical care and hepatology, opened in summer 2018.
+Cleveland Clinic's Medical Intensive Liver Unit (MILU), a collaboration of critical care and hepatology, opened in the summer of 2018.
 One of only a few liver-specific intensive care units in the US, it provides multidisciplinary care for critically ill patients with liver failure.
 Patients cared for in the MILU have acute liver failure, acute-on-chronic liver failure, and decompensated cirrhosis and its complications.
-Critically ill patients waiting or being evaluated for liver transplant receive care in the MILU from a multidisciplinary team that includes specialists in critical care, hepatology, pathology, transplant, social work, pharmacology, nursing, nutrition, and physical therapy.
-In 2022, 342 patients were admitted to the MILU.
-While in the MILU, 170 of these patients were evaluated for liver transplant.
-Out of those 170 patients, 69 (40.6%) were listed and 54 (31.8%) received a liver transplant during their hospital stay, with 35 (20.6%) going to the operating room directly from the MILU.
+Critically ill patients waiting or being evaluated for liver transplants receive care in the MILU from a multidisciplinary team that includes specialists in critical care, hepatology, surgery, anesthesia, social work, pharmacology, nursing, nutrition, and physical therapy.
+In 2023, 376 patients were admitted to MILU.
+While in the MILU, 128 of these patients were evaluated for liver transplants.
+Out of those 128 patients, 64 (50%) were listed, and 61 (47.7%) received a liver transplant during their hospital stay, with 25 (19.5%) going to the operating room directly from the MILU.

-The MILU care team strives to provide optimal medical management of these patients with complex conditions no matter what the long-term goal.
-Whether optimizing their status in preparation for a transplant, returning them back to a normal life at home, or having timely, compassionate goals of care conversations, the MILU metrics reflect excellent care.
+The MILU care team strives to provide optimal medical management of these patients with complex conditions.
+Whether optimizing their status in preparation for a transplant, returning them to home, or having timely, compassionate goals of care conversations, the MILU metrics reflect excellent care.

 Podcasts

-Cleveland Clinic Respiratory Institute hosts two different podcasts, available on Apple, Google, Soundcloud and Spotify.
+Cleveland Clinic Respiratory Medicine hosts podcasts series available on all major platforms including Apple, Google, Soundcloud and Spotify.
 Click on a link below to listen to the following podcast:

-‘Medical Intensive Liver Unit: An ICU for Advanced Liver Disease Patients’ hosted by Raed Dweik, MD, MBA, Chair of the Respiratory Institute at Cleveland Clinic, with guest Aanchal Kapoor, MD, MEd, Director of the Medical Intensive Liver Unit (MILU).
+‘Medical Intensive Liver Unit: An ICU for Advanced Liver Disease Patients’ hosted by Raed Dweik, MD, MBA, Institute Chief and Chair, Pulmonary & Critical Care Medicine with guest Aanchal Kapoor, MD, MEd, Director, Medical Intensive Liver Unit (MILU).

 MILU APACHE III Score